Manfred Seel: Footnotes

 At the time, Seel's participation in the murder of Tristan Brübach was not excluded.
 The 13-year-old student was killed in 1998 in an underpass of the Liederbach Canal near Höchst by an unknown person.
 Since the murder was committed in the vicinity of the Höchst station, in a relatively busy area, the perpetrator had to act very quickly and functionally.
-The police considered based on the similar modus operandi (paralleled the Singh murder case: the shoes of the killed were arranged in a specific pattern in pairs next to the body).
+The police considered based on a similar modus operandi (paralleled the Singh murder case: the shoes of the killed were arranged in a specific pattern in pairs next to the body).
 A dactyloscopic analysis of fingerprints on the victim's exercise book was negative.
 In October 2017, the head of the press office of the Frankfurt police said that Seel had been excluded as a suspect.
 The public search for Tristan's murderer will be resumed "soon".

 Investigation status

 With no evidence of fingerprints on his clarinet, the 2017 investigation focused on, among other things, potential corpse deposits and DNA testing on garments worn by the victim.
 Since these are old cases, with correspondingly poor quality of the evidence, the analysis will probably last even longer in order to rule out any traces of deception.
 Also, it is still to be determined if there is a second offender.
 This hypothesis could neither be verified nor ruled out.
 The police exclude a possible victim circle, the exact number is not known, and outside the Rhine-Main area according to current knowledge largely from.
 So far no concrete results have been achieved.
 For the deeds of Seel, so far there are only indictments.
 The latest findings (as of December 2017) of the investigation state that Seel as probably active only in the Rhine-Main area and that there were no comparable cases in the Federal Republic and in Europe during this period.
 The special commission and working was meanwhile dissolved, and only the homicide commission can determine anything further.